 The Plan encompasses topics that address the physical, social, and economic health of the City.
 A comprehensive plan takes a long-range perspective.
 For this reason, guidance is intentionally general, providing broad direction that does not prescribe outcomes.
-A plan is also a living document that can be adapted to evolving conditions and offer a framework for considering of policy changes.
+A plan is also a living document that can be adapted to evolving conditions and offer a framework for considering policy changes.

-WHAT'S INSIDE THE PLAN?
+1.3 WHAT IS INSIDE THE PLAN?

 As established by the GMA, the City is required to include certain chapters, or elements, that address land use, housing, transportation, capital facilities and utilities.
 The City may also include chapters on other topics of local importance.
 In this case, the City of Edgewood has opted to include chapters on the environment, economic development, community character, parks, and energy, plus a Town Center Element.
 Each chapter contains associated goals and policies that guide future actions by the City.
-The contents of each element are briefly summarized in Table 1.

-Table 1: Plan Contents
+The contents of each element are briefly summarized in Table I-1.

-ELEMENT ELEMENT FOCUS Natural Environment Environmental stewardship, water quality, air quality, fish and wildlife habitat, natural hazards, tree canopy, climate change Land Use Land use classifications to meet projected growth, land use patterns, compatibility, sense of place, environmental protection, healthy living, equitable land use decisions , site and building design, vegetation and landscaping, public spaces, neighborhood character, and historic preservation Town Center Vision and guiding principles for the development of a vibrant, welcoming, and efficient mixed-use center in Edgewood; existing challenges and future opportunities Housing Housing capacity to meet projected growth, housing preservation, housing design, provision of a range of housing types to serve diverse needs and all economic segments of the community Transportation Transportation to support land uses envisioned by the Comprehensive Plan, movement of people and goods, transportation projects, financing, maintenance, safety, environmental protection Parks, Recreation, Open Space, and Trails Parks, trails and open space goals, policies and priorities as established in the City's Parks, Recreation, Open Space and Trails (PROST) Plan Capital Facilities and Utilities Facilities, utilities, and infrastructure needed for public services that will support planned population and employment, level of service standards, financing strategies, design and location, maintenance, location and design of utilities, quality of service, collaboration with regional partners Energy Energy efficiency, conservation, alternative energy sources, public outreach and information, resiliency
+Table I-1.
+Plan Contents

-ELEMENT ELEMENT FOCUS Economic Development Investment and economic opportunity, employment and industry trends and forecasts
+ELEMENT ELEMENT FOCUS NATURAL ENVIRONMENT Environmental stewardship, water quality, air quality, fish and wildlife habitat, natural hazards, tree canopy, climate change LAND USE Land use classifications to meet projected growth, land use patterns, compatibility, sense of place, environmental protection, healthy living, equitable land use decisions, site and building design, vegetation and landscaping, public spaces, neighborhood character, and historic preservation TOWN CENTER Vision and guiding principles for the development of a vibrant, welcoming, and efficient mixed-use center in Edgewood; existing challenges and future opportunities HOUSING Housing capacity to meet projected growth, housing preservation, housing design, provision of a range of housing types to serve diverse needs and all economic segments of the community TRANSPORTATION Transportation to support land uses envisioned by the Comprehensive Plan, movement of people and goods, transportation projects, financing, maintenance, safety, environmental protection PARKS, RECREATION, OPEN SPACE, AND TRAILS Parks, trails and open space goals, policies and priorities as established in the City's Parks, Recreation, Open Space and Trails (PROST) Plan CAPITAL FACILITIES AND UTILITIES Facilities, utilities, and infrastructure needed for public services that will support planned population and employment, level of service standards, financing strategies, design and location, maintenance, collaboration with regional partners ENERGY Energy efficiency, conservation, alternative energy sources, public outreach and information, resiliency ECONOMIC DEVELOPMENT Investment and economic opportunity, employment and industry trends and forecasts